Archives and Digital Collections Assistant

 A Certificate of Achievement is awarded upon completion of all required courses with a grade of C or better.

-- Analyze the selection and technical issues that impact the success of digital projects.
+- Analyze the selection, technical and copyright issues that impact the success of archival and digital projects.

-- Follow established protocols and metadata standards to provide access to digital objects in digital asset management systems.
+- Apply established protocols and metadata standards to provide access to digital objects in digital asset management systems.

-- Apply best practices for handling, arrangement and preservation of archival collections.
+- Analyze methods, issues and best practices for handling, organizing, and preservation of archival collections.

 Requirements for the Certificate of Achievement